edproudlove/meshtasticScraper/README.md

 # Meshtastic Scraper

 ## HARDWARE TUTORIAL FROM SCRATCH
-1. Install firmware to board
+1. Install firmware to board: https://flasher.meshtastic.org (or other method)
 2. Connect to board via bluetooth using the meshtastic app on the same PC that it is connect to via serial ^ may require 'forgetting' the device on bluetooth settings first
 3. Set lora.region to EU_868 (or relevent region)